The LinkedIn Social Selling Index was created as a formula to quantify how well people have embraced social selling on a

 - Engage with insights – Are you sharing content and engaging other people’s status updates or company updates?

-- Build relationships – Are building relationships with senior leaders, decisions makers and people at your accounts?
+- Build relationships – Are you building relationships with senior leaders and decisions makers?

-Here are five tips to help you improve your score.
-By spending as little as 15 minutes a day on LinkedIn and following these tips, your social selling index score (SSI) should improve.
+Here are five tips to help you improve your LinkedIn social selling index (SSI) score.
+By spending as little as 15 minutes a day on LinkedIn and following these tips, your SSI score should improve.

-Once you find out your LinkedIn SSI score, you can see what categories of the four total categories you need to improve.
-Once you get a baseline of where you stand, you know where you need to concentrate on.
-You can track your score weekly to see if you are making improvements or not and see how you are doing compared to your industry and network.
+Once you find out your LinkedIn SSI score, you can see what categories you need to improve.
+Once you get a baseline of where you stand, you’ll know what to concentrate on.
+You can track your SSI score weekly to see if you are making improvements.
+Also, you’ll see how you are doing compared to your industry and your network.

 2. Boost your personal brand with a completed LinkedIn profile

 Personal branding is what others say when you are not in the room.
-Your clients and prospects view your LinkedIn profile as much as you view their LinkedIn profile.
+Your clients and prospects view your LinkedIn profile as much as you view their profile.
 The top part of your LinkedIn profile is what most people look at when they view your LinkedIn profile.

 3. Proactively search for the right people to connect with on LinkedIn